Who We Are

 Northern Neck Master Gardeners visit local elementary and primary school during the school year to teach students about plants, wildlife and the environment providing an entertaining, interactive experience supporting the Standards of Learning (SOL) objectives.
 Northern Neck Master Gardeners also conduct other educational programs for local children outside the school environment.

-The Northern Neck Master Gardeners maintain several different Teaching Gardens located throughout the Northern Neck.
+The Northern Neck Master Gardeners maintain several different Demonstration Gardens located throughout the Northern Neck.
 These gardens are designed to illustrate ideas, plant varieties, and gardening techniques for various applications.

 Through the Shoreline Evaluation Program, Northern Neck Master Gardeners are helping property owners cope with these problems by providing personalized property reports and community outreach on healthy shorelines.
 To date, the group has completed approximately 250 shoreline reports for properties on the Northern Neck.